gvenkatn/gvenkatn/README.md

 ## <p align="center"> I'm Venkat Narayan Gnanaguruparan
 ## <p align="center"> Developer by Day🌅 || Engineer by Night 🌇

-- 🎓 I’m currently learning Electronics and Communications Engineering in NIT Warangal
+- 🎓 I’m currently studying Electronics and Communications Engineering in NIT Warangal
 - 👯 I'm looking to collaborate and discuss tech trends.
 - 🎯 2021 Goals: Contribute more to Open Source projects than 2020.
 - ☕ Coffee with Kernels. -_-